xzshao/xzshao.github.io/index.md

 # About Me
 Here is **Xianzhu Shao**.

 I received my Bachelor of Science degree from the College of Science, Tianjin University of Commerce in June 2023, majoring in **Mathematics and Applied Mathematics**.
-Now, I am an **AI algorithm engineer** in a Chinese technology company, responsible for the development of **AI-CFD algorithms** , **Optimization algorithms**, and **High-performance computing**.
+Now, I am an **AI algorithm engineer** in a Chinese technology company, responsible for the development of **AI algorithms** , **Optimization algorithms**, and **High-performance computing**.

 <br>